trustgraph-ai/workbench-ui/docs/tech-specs/TAXONOMY.md

 This specification describes a user interface component for managing SKOS taxonomies within the existing TrustGraph system.
 The UI enables data architects to create, edit, and maintain hierarchical taxonomies with rich metadata, supporting multiple concurrent taxonomies stored as configuration items in the backend.

+**Naming Convention**: This project uses kebab-case for all identifiers (configuration keys, API endpoints, module names, etc.) rather than snake_case.

 The system supports four primary use cases:

 1. **Taxonomy Creation and Management**: Create new taxonomies and manage existing ones through a structured interface
 2. **Concept Hierarchy Management**: Build and modify parent-child relationships between taxonomy concepts
 3. **Rich Metadata Editing**: Add labels, definitions, examples, and detailed descriptions to concepts
-4. **AI-Assisted Content Generation**: Use LLM helpers to generate or enhance taxonomy content
+4. **AI-Assisted Content Generation**: Optional wizard/getting started flow using LLM helpers to generate or enhance taxonomy content

 ## Goals

 - **Intuitive Hierarchy Management**: Provide clear visual representation and manipulation of concept hierarchies
 - **Rich Metadata Support**: Enable comprehensive editing of all SKOS properties including labels, definitions, examples, and notes
 - **Multi-Taxonomy Support**: Allow data architects to work with multiple taxonomies simultaneously
-- **AI-Enhanced Productivity**: Integrate LLM assistance for content generation and taxonomy enhancement
+- **AI-Enhanced Productivity**: Provide optional LLM assistance for content generation and taxonomy enhancement
 - **Configuration Integration**: Seamlessly store and retrieve taxonomies from the existing configuration backend
 - **Data Architect Focus**: Design interfaces that expose technical details and provide precise control over taxonomy structure
 - **Validation and Consistency**: Ensure taxonomies conform to SKOS standards and maintain internal consistency